-Items selected for digitization are sent to the Repository and Digital Curation Department for in-house digitization or to Acme Bookbinding for vendor-based digitization.
+Items selected for digitization are sent to the Repository and Digital Curation Department for in-house digitization or to The HF Group for vendor-based digitization.

 The current challenge is the development and maintenance of digital repository systems to address the preservation of newly created digital collections as well as the growing number of born digital assets being added to the collection each year.